cbitter78/What-I-am-Learning/books/the_unicorn_project.md

 This means that we in IT are not special.
 We produce product.
 We suffer from the same mistakes over and over.
 By understanding these problems we can avoid them

+# Notes

+- The First Ideal — Locality and Simplicity
+- The Second Ideal — Focus, Flow, and Joy
+- The Third Ideal — Improvement of Daily Work
+- The Fourth Ideal — Psychological Safety
+- The Fifth Ideal — Customer Focus

 ## Quotes